msv-lab/angelix/README.md

 ## Test model ##

-To abstract over test framework, Angelix uses the following three objects:
+To abstract over test framework, Angelix uses the following objects:

 * Oracle executable
-* JSON test database
 * Assert file

 ### Oracle ###

 Oracle is an executable that takes a test identifier as the only argument, runs the corresponding test and terminates with `0` exit code if and only if the test passes.

 Oracle executes buggy binary using _angelix run command_ stored in `ANGELIX_RUN` environment variable, if it is defined.
 Each test must include at most one execution of angelix run command.
-This is an example of oracle:
+This is an example of oracle script:

     #!/bin/bash